eclipse-bluechi/bluechi/doc/docs/api/description.md

 <!-- markdownlint-disable-file MD013 MD007 MD024 -->
 # D-Bus API Description

 The main way to interact with BlueChi is using [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/).
-It exposes a name on the system bus called `io.github.eclipse-bluechi.bluechi` that other programs can use to control the system.
+It exposes a name on the system bus called `org.eclipse.bluechi` that other programs can use to control the system.
 It is expected that high-level control planes use this API directly, but there is also a `bluechictl` program that is useful for debugging and testing.

 ## BlueChi public D-Bus API

-The main entry point is at the `/io/github/eclipse-bluechi/bluechi` object path and implements the `io.github.eclipse-bluechi.bluechi.Manager` interface.
+The main entry point is at the `/org/eclipse/bluechi` object path and implements the `org.eclipse.bluechi.Manager` interface.

 Note that all properties also come with change events, so you can easily track when they change.

-### interface io.github.eclipse-bluechi.bluechi.Manager
+### interface org.eclipse.bluechi.Manager

 #### Methods